0xLeif/AppState/documentation/usage-securestate.md

 - **Secure Storage**: Data stored using `SecureState` is encrypted and securely saved in the Keychain.
 - **Persistence**: The data remains persistent across app launches, allowing secure retrieval of sensitive values.
-- **Automatic Synchronization**: On Apple devices, Keychain data can automatically sync between devices if iCloud Keychain is enabled.

 ## Keychain Limitations